samiatunivr/search_remove_duplicate_images_python/README.md

 # search_remove_duplicate_images_python

-<p>The scripts remove search and remove duplicated images and then write them to a text file</p>
+<p>The scripts searches and removes duplicated images and then write them to a text file</p>
 It is not tested yet but you can give it a try and write me if you find some bugs